-As the name suggests, carpet area is the area that is covered by a carpet laid out across the house.
+As the name suggests, the carpet area is the area that is covered by a carpet laid out across the house.
 The room sizes are often specified in terms of carpet area.
-This includes all areas – the living room, bedroom, dining room, dressing room, kitchen, bathrooms, stores, balconies, and any other room or area that are generally used by people.
+This includes all areas – the living room, bedroom, dining room, dressing room, kitchen, bathrooms, stores, balconies, and any other room or area that is generally used by people.

-In simple words, the difference between carpet and built-up area is that 25-30% of the carpet area can be assumed to be the latter.
+In simple words, the difference between carpet area and built-uparea is that 25-30% of the carpet area can be assumed to be the latter.
 Therefore, if your realtor tells you that the built-up area of your apartment or house is 900 sq ft, then it’s safe to say that the total usable area is about 650 sq ft.

 Super Built-Up Area

-As the name suggests, super built-up area is a little more than the built-up area.
+As the name suggests, the super built-up area is a little more than the built-up area.
 For any space that you purchase, there would be certain common areas for which you will be required to pay maintenance.
 This can include your lift, lobby, staircases, pipe ducts, community centres, and similar spaces.
 Spaces like roof terraces, parks, gardens, and such are excluded while calculating super built-up area.
-This area will account for about 25% above your built-up area.
+This area will account for about 25% of your built-up area.
 It is also the measurement that developers and realtors take into consideration while calculating the final cost of the building.

 In short, it is safe to assume that the proportion of your carpet area vs built-up area vs super built-up area will be 70:20:10.

 At Tata Capital, we offer competitive home loan interest rates that make owning a home much easier than it looks!
 You can avail a Tata Capital Home Loan worth Rs.
 5 crores.
 Use Online Tata Capital’s home loan EMI calculator and compute your monthly instalments along with interest payable.

 Choose us for easy home loan EMIs, flexible tenures, and a quick disbursal process.